 “The FDA’s orphan drug designation for GTX-101 is an important next step in bringing effective treatments to individuals with Angelman syndrome,” said Paula Evans, GeneTx CEO.
 “Activation of the normally silent paternal UBE3A gene has the potential to mitigate many of the disorder’s debilitating symptoms.”

-GeneTx Biotherapeutics was launched by the Foundation for Angelman Syndrome Therapeutics (FAST) to accelerate the development of a potential cutting-edge treatment for Angelman syndrome.
-FAST owns 90 percent and Texas A&M University owns 10 percent of GeneTx Biotherapeutics.
+GeneTx Biotherapeutics was launched by FAST, the Foundation for Angelman Syndrome Therapeutics, to accelerate the development of a potential cutting-edge treatment for Angelman syndrome.
+FAST is the majority owner of GeneTx Biotherapeutics; Texas A&M University, where early work was done into this potential therapy, is a minority owner.

 Depending on the outcomes of investigational new drug studies and interactions with regulatory agencies, the company hopes to test GTX-101 in clinical trials by late 2019.